oss-review-toolkit/ort/docs/getting-started.md

         Bower, Bundler, Cargo, Composer, DotNet, GoDep, Gradle, Maven, NPM, NuGet, PIP, SBT, Stack, Yarn Analyzing project path:
         [mime-types-dir]
 ERROR - Resolving dependencies for 'package.json' failed with: No lockfile found in '[mime-types-dir]'.
 This potentially results in unstable versions of dependencies.
-To support this, enable the 'allowDynamicVersions' option in 'ort.conf'.
+To support this, enable the 'allowDynamicVersions' option in 'config.yml'.
 Writing analyzer result to '[analyzer-output-dir]/analyzer-result.yml'.
 ```